Boeing MAX Crashes horrific Result Of Lapses By Company, Regulator - UrduPoint

 Much of the analysis centers on the Maneuvering Characteristics Augmentation System (MCAS), an anti-stall system that has been seen as a central factor in both crashes because it activated improperly and repeatedly pointed the jets downward, preventing pilots from regaining control of the planes.

-The system suffered from "faulty design" in activating based on one sensor, the report said.
-Boeing also downplayed the importance of the system by failing to classify MCAS as a "safety-critical" mechanism that would have triggered tighter oversight.
+The system suffered from "faulty design," and Boeing downplayed the importance of the system by failing to classify MCAS as a "safety-critical" mechanism that would have triggered tighter oversight.

 The Chicago-based company also concealed crucial information about the system, not even alerting pilots to its existence, the report said.

-"Our report lays out disturbing revelations about how Boeing -- under pressure to compete with Airbus and deliver profits for Wall Street -- escaped scrutiny from the FAA, withheld critical information from pilots and ultimately put planes into service that killed 346 innocent people," said committee chairman Peter DeFazio, a Democratic representative from Oregon.
+"Both Boeing and the FAA have suggested that the certification of the 737 MAX was compliant with FAA regulations," the report said.
+"The fact that a compliant airplane suffered from two deadly crashes in less than five months is clear evidence that the current regulatory system is fundamentally flawed and needs to be repaired."
+But Republicans on the committee rejected that appraisal, pointing to changes already implemented "with more to come," said a statement from Reps.
+Sam Graves of Missouri and Garret Graves of Louisiana, the senior Republicans on the committee and aviation panel.

-"What's particularly infuriating is how Boeing and FAA both gambled with public safety in the critical time period between the two crashes." - MAX still grounded - DeFazio has chaired a series of hearings on the MAX, including one last October with former Chief Executive Dennis Muilenburg, who was ousted two months after the appearance and replaced by David Calhoun.
+None of the reports and investigations "have concluded that the US certification system is fundamentally broken or in need of wholesale reform," they said.

-Boeing said it has upgraded its processes in the wake of the crashes, setting up a new safety organization and restructuring its engineering operations to elevate concerns about safety to senior management.
+A move to beef up the FAA's authority and budget would be a major shift from the anti-regulatory impulse in Washington in recent decades, said Richard Aboulafia, aviation expert at Teal Group, a research firm specializing in aviation and defense "The mantra has been starve the beast and don't give regulators what they need," Aboulafia said.
+"The report captures a great deal of what people are thinking.
+It doesn't necessarily create next steps." - MAX still grounded - DeFazio has chaired a series of hearings on the MAX, including one last October with former chief executive Dennis Muilenburg, who was ousted two months later and replaced by David Calhoun.

-"Multiple committees, experts and governmental authorities have examined issues related to the MAX, and we have incorporated many of their recommendations, as well as the results of our own internal reviews, into the 737 MAX and the overall airplane design process," Boeing said.
+Boeing said it has upgraded its processes after the crashes, setting up a new safety organization and restructuring its engineering operations to elevate concerns about safety to senior management.

-"Once the FAA and other regulators have determined the MAX can safely return to service, it will be one of the most thoroughly scrutinized aircraft in history and we have full confidence in its safety."
-The grounding of the MAX has dented Boeing's financial performance, which has weakened further in the wake of the coronavirus pandemic and the ensuing downturn in commercial air travel.
-Boeing said last month it planned a second round of job cuts on top of a 10 percent staff downsizing announced earlier this year.
+"Once the FAA and other regulators have determined the MAX can safely return to service, it will be one of the most thoroughly scrutinized aircraft in history and we have full confidence in its safety," Boeing said.

-An FAA spokesman said the agency "is committed to continually advancing aviation safety and looks forward to working with the Committee to implement improvements identified in its report."The spokesman added that "the FAA continues to follow a thorough process, not a prescribed timeline, for returning the aircraft to service."Shares of Boeing edged up 0.2 percent to $163.85 in early trading.
+An FAA spokesman said the agency "is committed to continually advancing aviation safety and looks forward to working with the Committee to implement improvements identified in its report."Shares of Boeing rose 4.0 percent to $170.10 in afternoon trading.